crossfidev/Plexus-Pool/docs/user/snapshots.rst

 .. code-block:: console

-   tezos-node snapshot export --block <BLOCK_HASH> FILE.full
+   mineplex-node snapshot export --block <BLOCK_HASH> FILE.full

 If no ``--block <BLOCK_HASH>`` option is given, the last checkpoint will be chosen as the default block to export.